 Before the American Revolution, tobacco was the colonies’ main cash crop, with exports of the aromatic leaf increasing from 60,000 pounds in 1622 to 1.5 million by 1639.
 By the end of the century, Britain was importing more than 20 million pounds of tobacco per year.
 But after the colonies won independence, Britain no longer favored American products and considered tobacco a competitor to crops produced elsewhere in the empire.
 Always a fickle commodity for growers, tobacco was beset by price fluctuations, weakness to weather changes and an exhausting of the soil’s nutrients.
 But even as tobacco waned in importance, another cash crop showed promise: cotton.

 Picking and cleaning cotton involved a labor-intensive process that slowed production and limited supply.
 In 1794, inventor Eli Whitney devised a machine that combed the cotton bolls free of their seeds in very short order.
-Manually, one slave could pick the seeds out of 10 pounds of cotton in a day.
-The cotton gin could process 100 pounds in the same time.
+Manually, one enslaved person could pick the seeds out of 10 pounds of cotton in a day.
+The cotton gin, which Whitney patented in 1794, could process 100 pounds in the same time.

 With all these factors amping up production and distribution, the South was poised to expand its cotton-based economy.
 With more land needed for cultivation, the number of plantations expanded in the South and moved west into new territory.
 Production exploded: Between 1801 and 1835 alone, the U.S. cotton exports grew from 100,000 bales to more than a million, comprising half of all U.S. exports.
 The upshot: As cotton became the backbone of the Southern economy, slavery drove impressive profits.

-The benefits of slave-produced cotton extended to industries beyond the South.
+The benefits of cotton produced by enslaved workers extended to industries beyond the South.
 In the North and Great Britain, cotton mills hummed, while the financial and shipping industries also saw gains.
-Banks in New York and London provided capital to new and expanding plantations for purchasing both land and slaves.
-As a result, slaves became a legal form of property that could be used as collateral in business transactions or to pay off outstanding debt.
-Slaves comprised a sizable portion of a planter’s property holdings, becoming a source of tax revenue for state and local governments.
-A sort of sales tax was also levied on slave transactions.
+Banks in New York and London provided capital to new and expanding plantations for purchasing both land and enslaved workers.
+As a result, enslaved people became a legal form of property that could be used as collateral in business transactions or to pay off outstanding debt.
+Enslaved people comprised a sizable portion of a planter’s property holdings, becoming a source of tax revenue for state and local governments.
+A sort of sales tax was also levied on enslaved worker transactions.

 Slavery, Wealth and the Confederacy